rakhavirgiandi/fanatech-test/README.md

 2. Check your `.env` configuration for any missing or incorrect details.
 3. Review the Laravel documentation for additional guidance: [Laravel Documentation](https://laravel.com/docs/11.x).

+## Notes

+- Ensure that your `.env` file is properly configured before running migrations or seeders.
+- If you encounter issues, check the Laravel and Inertia documentation for troubleshooting guidance.
+- You can find the credentials in `database/seeders/UserSeeder.php`.

 ## Contribution

 Feel free to fork the repository, create a new branch, and submit a pull request if you'd like to contribute!